 Each player's deck must contain a minimum of forty cards.
 There is no maximum deck size.
 Neither teams nor individuals are restricted to four of any one card in Limited tournaments.
-Cards not used in a team's starting decks cannot be used at any time in that tournament.
+Cards not used in a team's starting decks are considered a shared sideboard by the two players that both players can access.